ola-sk/graph-theory/Lecture 1 - Notes.md

 | D   | 1   | 1   | 1   | 0   | 0   |
 | E   | 0   | 1   | 1   | 0   | 0   |

+*Adjacency Matrices are symmetrix across the main diagonal (principal diagonal).*

 ## Exercises
 1. Give all possible connected graphs with 4 vertices.
 Exclude different [isomorphs](https://en.wikipedia.org/wiki/Graph_isomorphism)—one of each of the isomorphs is good.